mopack-XtremeApp/Sample-Code/README.md

+# Sample User Management Application
-# Spring MVC and JPA template application
+MVC and JPA application

-This is a template for a web application that uses Spring MVC and JPA.
-The sample code is a simple CRUD page that manipulates records for a single model object.
+This is a sample user management web application that uses jquery and bootstrap as client side technology while Spring MVC and Hibernate/JPA as server side technology.